 We found the crocodile policy at Litchfield far more relaxed than at Kakadu.
 Perhaps its due to the terrain and access the crocodiles have, but Litchfield was very straight forward in terms of signage, crocodile risk and where you can swim.
 Kakadu (perhaps being privately run?!) likes to put the risk back on you, and never makes it really clear about where you should, and shouldn’t be swimming.

 Salt water crocodiles are super dangerous, and will badly hurt or kill you.
 Read the signs, don’t swim where you aren’t supposed to and you’ll be just fine.
 Litchfield has a management plan that ensures the swimming holes are safe, and the various areas are closed if something is detected.
 In the wet, a lot of the attractions are closed due to salt water crocodiles having the freedom to move where they want to very easily.
+For more information, check out the post we wrote on Crocodile Safety.

 What do you need to take?